jkissi/GeoStructure/README.md

 ## (1) Setup

 This code has been written in MATLAB 2016 but is tested and wroks with the lateest version.
 A full MATLAB installation is preferred but not mandatory (NOTE: some specialist toolboxes may be required).
-Code is OS agnostic and self-contained, that is, dependent on no outside libraries or computing languages:
+Code is OS agnostic and self-contained, that is, dependent on no outside libraries or computing languages but please also be aware although I attempted to design this work in a universally usable fashion, that ultimately this is *research software*. as such, there are some nuances in the design and functionality that will only be apparent after study of the code.
+Instructions to get you going are below:

 * Clone the repository